17 Nov 2017

 Hong Kong invests in the US in various areas, such as hotel and manufacturing.
 The stock of Hong Kong's direct investment in the country amounted to US$11.1 billion (or HK$ 85.7 billion) as at the end of 2015.
 Hong Kong companies having presence/investment in the US include the Peninsula Group (hotel), the Bank of East Asia (banking), OOCL and Kerry Logistics (logistics), CK Hutchison (energy, finance and investment), Lee Kum Kee and Vitasoy (food and beverage manufacturing).

 US nationals represent one of the most significant foreign presence in Hong Kong.
-In 2015, there were about 85,000 US nationals residing in Hong Kong.
+An estimated 85,000 US citizens live in Hong Kong, while nearly 1.3 million US citizens visited or transited Hong Kong in 2016.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the full picture of the export business managed by Hong Kong companies.